Lustre, Montana

 Unincorporated community in Montana, U.S.

 Lustre is an unincorporated community in Valley County, Montana, United States.
 The area population of Lustre is about 200.

 Lustre is surrounded by wheat fields and cattle ranches.
 Agriculture is the primary occupation in the region.
-Lustre Christian High School hosts an annual feast and auction called Schmeckfest.
-This dinner is usually towards the end of March and all are invited.
-Traditional foods are highlighted as well as the quilt and hand-made furniture auction.
+Lustre Christian High School has an annual feast and auction called Schmeckfest.

 History

 Lustre was founded in the early 1900s primarily by Mennonite families who homesteaded the area located on the Fort Peck Indian Reservation.
 The community of modern-day Lustre consists of two churches and two schools.

 The Lustre Mennonite Brethren Church was established in 1917 about the same time as the Evangelical Mennonite Brethren Church.
 Both churches serve the needs of the local community and they often do worship services, camp ministry, and service projects together.
 Working together, both churches support an active AWANA ministry as well as Beacon Bible Camp ministry.
 Both churches are Evangelical and are faithful in their preaching and proclamation of the Gospel Message.

 A post office called Lustre was established in 1917, and remained in operation until 1959.

 The community's name was selected on account of its euphonic sound.